 Follow @ExuberantTrust

-The Exuberant Trust is a local charity which supports young people in Oxfordshire who are developing their interest in the arts: music, drama, dance, art & crafts, multi-media, etc. and who are in need of a small one-off grant (maximum £500) for a specific project or activity.
+The Exuberant Trust is a local charity which supports young people with a strong connection to Oxfordshire, who are developing their interest in the arts: music, drama, dance, art & crafts, multi-media, etc. and who are in need of a small one-off grant (maximum £500) for a specific project or activity.

 The Exuberant Trust raises funds by organising concerts throughout the year and from donations received from its supporters.
 Successful applicants are encouraged to take part in concerts and other activities in support of the Trust.